ashishbinu/chatgpt-problem-solver/README.md

 # ChatGPT Problem Solver

-The ChatGPT Problem Solver is a Python script that uses "Chain Prompting" and the "Tree of Thoughts" principle to solve problems, inspired by this YouTube video: [Link to YouTube Video](https://www.youtube.com/watch?v=j320H2LFx-U).
-It leverages the RevChatGPT library to get the ChatGPT results.
+The ChatGPT Problem Solver is a Python script that uses "Chain Prompting" and the "Tree of Thoughts" principle to solve problems, inspired by [this](https://www.youtube.com/watch?v=j320H2LFx-U) YouTube video.
+This script uses leverages the [RevChatGPT](https://github.com/acheong08/ChatGPT) library under the hood to talk to ChatGPT.

 ## Prerequisites

-- **RevChatGPT**: Make sure to configure RevChatGPT according to the instructions [here](https://github.com/acheong08/ChatGPT#configuration).
-This script currently supports V1 version of RevChatGPT.
 - **Poetry**: Install Poetry from the [official website](https://python-poetry.org/docs/#installation).

 ## Installation